-Questions regarding the registration process may be directed to 218.477.2565.
+Questions regarding the registration process may be directed to the Records Office.

 Courses at the 600 and 700 level are offered for graduate credit only.
 Courses offered at the 600 level are open to graduate students or to undergraduate seniors who meet specific requirements.
 Courses at the 500 level may be counted toward a graduate degree; these courses are also offered as 400 level courses for undergraduates.
-Graduate students are expected to perform on a qualitatively higher level than the undergraduates in 500 level courses; normally, additional requirements are made in these courses for graduate students.
+Graduate students are expected to perform on a qualitatively higher level than the undergraduates in 500 level courses; additional requirements are made in these courses for graduate students.
 At least one half of the credits meeting the degree requirement must be in 600 or 700 level courses (exclusive of Plan A Thesis or Plan B Project).

 An entry of AU (Audit) may be made upon a student’s permanent record when a course is audited.
 As an auditor, a student may attend all class sessions, but need not complete assignments or projects, take part in class discussion, or take examinations.
 A student who wishes to audit a course must register and pay tuition and fees as though taking the course for credit.
 A student may change from regular credit to audit status with the written permission of the instructor through the tenth day of classes during the semester, or the fourth day of classes in a summer session.
 Credit may not be earned in courses taken as a visitor or auditor except by re-enrollment for credit and completion of the course with a satisfactory grade.

 It is the policy of Minnesota State University Moorhead that graduate credit will not be granted for work and other nonacademic experiences.